MemonMustafa19/uq-test/README.md

 ---

-## 1. Clear Instructions on How to Set Up and Run the Application
+## 1. Instructions on How to Set Up and Run the Application

 ### 1.1 Prerequisites
 Ensure you have the following tools installed on your system: